telekom-security/tpotce/README.md

 The Update script will:
  - **mercilessly** overwrite local changes to be in sync with the T-Pot master branch
- - upgrade the system to the packages available in Debian (Sid)
+ - upgrade the system to the packages available in Debian (Testing)
  - update all resources to be in-sync with the T-Pot master branch
  - ensure all T-Pot relevant system files will be patched / copied into the original T-Pot state
  - restore your custom ews.cfg and HPFEED settings from `/data/ews/conf`